kelza23/profile/_pages/about.md

 **Ultimate Australia Level 2 - Development Coach:**
 I have successfully completed the UA Level 2 - Development Coach course, further enhancing my coaching capabilities and qualifications.

-**Active Player & Treasurer - Geelong Mudlarks Ultimate Frisbee Club:**
-As the treasurer of the Geelong Mudlarks Ultimate Frisbee Club, I am responsible for managing the club's finances.
-This role has helped me develop my administrative skills and strengthened my commitment to the Ultimate Frisbee community.
-Being an active player, I have played a crucial role in the club's success, which includes three consecutive championship victories in 2018, 2021, and 2022.
-This showcases our unwavering dedication to teamwork and high-level performance.

 # Blog Posts
 {% for post in site.posts %}